SamyMohamed010/graduation_projects_activities/README.md

     - Example:
         - Project : E-learning Platform
         - Project ID (based on the [projects_ids](projects_ids.md) file): 119
         - Schedule (based on the [schedule](schedule.md) file): Tuesday June 17, from 1:20 - 1:50.

--  Submit via ...
+---

+### **Submission Deadline**

+- In the [link](https://sciasuedu-my.sharepoint.com/:f:/g/personal/mohamedfakhry_sci_asu_edu_eg/Ehmo_5LxdB9CmYRtQpi8DJQB2UwqIjw1GVCtiF7yEV17oQ?e=gKPPAa), you would see structure as “Day / Project_Folder”
+    - Day is the day of your seminar.
+    - Project_Folder is formatted as “Serial-ID-ProjectTitle”.

+  For example, “Sat/ 21-121-ManagementAndQualityControlOfProductionForFactories”

+- In each folder you would see a `Readme.md` file, where you add your github and gitbook links.
+Also, you need to upload video and presentation in that folder.